DATAREEL: Automated Data-Driven Video Story Generation with Animations: Qualitative Analysis

 \section{Qualitative Analysis}

-From each of the models we examined, we randomly sampled 25 \emph{data reels} that were successfully renderable to get a better understanding of the challenges and issues that are persistent in the generated videos.
-We identified the following issues prevelant in the the current state of the art models-
+As discussed previously, from each of the models we examined, we randomly sampled 25 \emph{data reels} and identified existing issues within them.
+Some additional issues have been discussed below in detail:

-\textbf{Reels with no Animation}: A very common scenario with the models, specially the open source ones were that they produces HTML files that contains a chart only, without any visible animation or subtitle.
-We observed this issue in the closed source models like GPT 4.1 mini and GPT 5.4 mini too.
-The chart rendered by the these models in \Cref{fig:gpt}(a), \Cref{fig:gpt56} and \Cref{fig:open} were incomplete, with issues like clipping, text overlapping, irregular placement of chart objects like bars, axes etc. This demonstrates the challenging nature of the task for the models involved.

-\textbf{Lack of sync with subtitle}: Another common issue plaguing the generated reels were the lack of coherence between the animations and the subtitle.
-We often observe cases (\Cref{fig:gpt}(c) and \Cref{fig:gpt}(d)) where the animation starts much later than the appearance of the subtitle.
-There is also an issue of pacing, where it is seen that the LLMs struggle to keep the animation paced at a speed that is readable and enjoyable to the users, sometimes turning out to be too fast or too slow.

-\textbf{Overlapping and clipping texts and chart objects}: Another prominent issue with the generated data reels was the overlapping and clipping of text and chart objects such as bars, axes, and legends, as seen in \Cref{fig:claude}(a).
-This makes the subtitles of the reels difficult to understand and follow.
-Occulation of subtitles due to background color was also noticed in a number of datareels.

 \textbf{External Component errors}: When asked to follow the reference, it was observed that some models \Cref{fig:gpt}(b), specially the multi-agentic approach tried utilizing external objects like pictures as background, icons etc. While this worked for most files, some cases were observed where the models hallucinated image URL links, which ultimately did not render the desired background for the reels.